edgecase/glue.js/README.md

 # Overview
 `glue.js` is a general purpose hash/array observer for Javascript.
-It gives users the ability to add listeners to object properties, and automatically execute them when that property changes.
+It gives users the ability to add observers to object properties, and automatically execute them when that property changes.

 # Basic Use